 There is a flow from external requirements to internal tests.
 Requirement Driven

-Development (RDD) (aka Behavior Driven Development / Acceptance Test Driven
+(RDD) (aka Behavior Driven Development / Acceptance Test Driven

 Development / Specification by Example) focuses on the external behavior.